exploring self-realization, sacred personhood, and full humanity

 “A knowledge of the historic and philosophical background gives that kind of independence from prejudices of his generation from which most scientists are suffering.
 This independence created by philosophical insight is - in my opinion - the mark of distinction between a mere artisan or specialist and a real seeker after truth.”

-Adler concurs with Einstein: the "mere artisan" is the technician, one who performs tasks, is not truly or widely educated, not having gained a depth of understanding of how things work.
-See discussion on the "About" page.
+Mortimer Adler concurs with Einstein: the "mere artisan" is the technician, one who performs tasks, is not truly or widely educated, not having gained a depth of understanding of how things work.
+See discussion on the "about" page.

 four legacy ideas upon which modern science rests

 These four ideas were in place before the seventeenth century, before Bacon and Descartes: